JavaProgrammerLB/pythonchallenge/README.md

 import wave
 ```
 - use base64 to decode these codes
-- use wave to reand and write frame
+- use wave to read and write frame
 - the sea is yellow the land is blue，which is out of order
-- if you email to leopold with “sorry”, you will find a surprise
+- if you email to leopold with “sorry” as subject, you will get a surprise

 #### 18